-/NOACTION overrides the Silent action-line prefix (@) described in Section 2.6.6.
+/NOACTION overrides the Silent action-line prefix (@) described in Section 2.6.6, "Silent Prefix (@)".
 Note that the \$(MMS) reserved macro is executed even if you specify /NOACTION.
 Therefore, you can see what actions MMS would have executed in the subprocess.
-See Section 3.3 for information about the \$(MMS) macro.
+See Section 3.3, "Invoking MMS from a Description File" for information about the \$(MMS) macro.

 /NOACTION does not affect the /AUDIT qualifier that you can provide with references to CDD records.
 That is, if you suppress the execution of action lines with the /NOACTION qualifier, the remark you supply with /AUDIT is still written to the CDD history file.
-The /AUDIT qualifier and CDD records are described in Section 4.5.
+The /AUDIT qualifier and CDD records are described in Section 4.5, "Accessing Definitions in Oracle CDD/Repository".